 Salary and Outlook Information

-Although O'Net Online doesn't provide definitive job outlook information for signal maintainers alone, it does report that employment opportunities for signal and track switch repairers as a group are predicted to experience little or no growth over the 2014 to 2024 decade.
-The median salary for these workers was $63,840 as of 2015, per the U.S. Bureau of Labor Statistics.
+Although O'Net Online doesn't provide definitive job outlook information for signal maintainers alone, it does report that employment opportunities for signal and track switch repairers as a group are predicted to experience minimal or no growth over the 2018 to 2028 decade.
+The mean salary for these workers was $67,800 as of 2018, per the U.S. Bureau of Labor Statistics.

 Although a postsecondary education is not required to become a signal maintainer, some form of vocational training in a subject like electrical technology might be beneficial when seeking employment.
 Completing an apprenticeship can be another useful way for aspiring signal maintainers to gain first-hand experience in this field.
 The job may require working in hazardous conditions and call for physical strength and stamina.